-The cyber threat against the land and air transport sector
+The cyber threat against the Danish land and air transport sector

 This threat assessment outlines the cyber threats against the Danish transport sector.
-The Danish transport sector is vital to the functioning and stability of Danish society.
-This assessment is intended to inform decision-makers within the Danish transport sector of the cyber threat in order to improve cyber security measures.
-The threat assessment can be used in the risk assessment efforts of the sector and in other efforts related to the national strategy for cyber and information security for the Danish transport sector.
+The transport sector is vital to the functioning and stability of Danish society.
+This assessment is intended to inform decision-makers within the transport sector of the cyber threat in order to improve the sector's cyber resilience.
+For instance, it can be used in the risk assessment efforts of the sector in connection with the national strategy for cyber and information security.